-A more standard approach makes managing menus clearer and more user friendly.
+A more standard approach makes managing menus clearer and more user-friendly.
 Also being able to choose if a page should be included in a menu while creating the page is a nice feature.
-That said, I appreciate being able to manage a menu in its entirety on a single page like you do in WordPress.
+That said, I appreciate being able to manage a menu in its entirety on a single page as you do in WordPress.

 8. Managing users, roles and permissions